 Draughon Seminars in State & Local History

 Programs are free and open to the public.
-Books will be available for purchase and signing.

 Draughon Seminars are funded by the Kelly Mosley Endowment in honor of Dr. Ralph B. Draughon, Auburn University president from 1947 to 1965, a historian with a deep commitment to both state history and public education.

 Last Updated: October 22, 2018